jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 It is true Taraka Brahma has no need for sadhana* for His salvation.

-> *Superphysics Note: Correct, Taraka Brahma does not need sadhana.
-It is PR Sarkar who needs sadhana to keep the real-time connection with Anandamurti alive.
+{{< n n="Correct, Taraka Brahma does not need sadhana.
+It is PR Sarkar who needs sadhana to keep the real-time connection with Anandamurti alive." >}}

 He is not in bondage so there is no question of salvation for him.
 He is perfect within Himself.